-, has passed an order urging the Bar Council of India (BCI) to reconsider the upper age limit for admission in the five-year and three-year law degree courses after hearing the various stakeholders.
+The Supreme Court on March 12, 2019, in the case of Rishabh Duggal v.
+Bar Council of India & Anr., has passed an order urging the Bar Council of India (BCI) to reconsider the upper age limit for admission in the five-year and three-year law degree courses after hearing the various stakeholders.

 A Bench comprising of JusticesS.A.
 Bobde and Sanjay Kishan Kaul was hearing a petition filed in 2016 by two aspiring law students, Rishabh Duggal and Rishabh Arora challenging the BCI’s age limit rule in Clause 28 of the Rules on Standards of Legal Education as being unconstitutional and ultra vires various provisions of the Advocates Act, 1961.

 After hearing the matter, the Bench observed that there is no age to acquire education.
 Justice Kaul observed that since children from economically weaker sections of society may not have a linear education, they would be disadvantaged by the age limit rule.Following the observations made, the Bench asked the BCI to reconsider the age limit by stating that “We consider it appropriate in the interest of justice to permit the Bar Council of India to reconsider the age limit after hearing the various stakeholders, including the petitioner.”